janelia-flyem/buildem/README.md

 This build system could be improved in a number of ways, not all of which adhere to the goal of a simple, easily-specified build process.

 * Improve triggers so download, patch, configure, and compilation times are decreased.
+* Add cross-platform support where needed, particularly for Mac and Windows.
+This includes standardizing set variables for each cmake module that specifies platform-specific library names, e.g. FOO_LIBRARIES.
-* Allow developers to easily specify components that can be used from outside the FlyEM build.
+* Allow developers to easily specify components that can be used from outside the Buildem environment.
 These specified components will be found via the traditional CMake FIND_PACKAGE approach and only built from source if the component is absent.
 The burden of specifying compatible shared libraries will rest with the developer in exchange for time savings.
 * Allow run-time specification of different component versions.
 This would require reorganization of the target build directory so each component version would have its own build directory.
 Scripts could then modify environment variables like `LD_LIBRARY_PATH` to select chosen versions.
 While helpful during debugging builds and considering new component versions, we don't want to lose the simplicity of having a tagged build repo represent a known working version of all software dependencies.

 ## Build notes for Janelia Farm cluster